UtkarshPathrabe/Image-and-Video-Processing--From-Mars-to-Hollywood-with-a-stop-at-the-Hospital--Duke-University/Quiz02.md

 False

 ### Explanation
-Prediction is only based on past pixel values and not on future pixel values.
+Prediction can only be based on pixels already available to the decoder, meaning only on pixels that have already been encoded (this is the causal order of encoding).

 Question 7
 ----------